 We earn a commission for products purchased through some links in this article.

-19 best hair growth serums that actually deliver results – tried and tested
+16 best hair growth serums that actually work for thicker-looking hair 2026 – tried and tested

 Like my hair?
 Gee, thanks, I grew it myself